Michał Rola-Żymierski: Post-war

 On June 15, 1945, when the controversy over establishing the border with Czechoslovakia intensified, Żymierski, replacing the absent prime minister, issued an ultimatum to the Czechoslovak side.
 After its rejection, Polish troops entered Cieszyn Silesia. Żymierski announced the further advance of Polish troops beyond Olza, Silesian Voivodeship.
 The order was quickly suspended by a decision of the Polish political authorities.

 From 1946, Żymierski served as head of the Commission of State Security.
 He was responsible for repressions against the former resistance fighters, members of the Polish 2nd Corps and non-communist politicians, as well as for the deployment of the Polish Army against Poland's Freedom and Independence fighters; and the roundup of Ukrainian families in Operation Vistula against the OUN-UPA.
 Until 1949, he also held the post of Minister of National Defence.
-In this year, he was replaced by the Polish-born Soviet Marshal, Konstanty Rokossowski, who received the rank of Marshal of Poland and held his office until 1956.
+In this year, he was replaced by the Polish-born Soviet Marshal, Konstantin Rokossovsky, who received the rank of Marshal of Poland and held his office until 1956.
 As a consequence of Stalinist purges organised in Poland by Bolesław Bierut, Żymierski was arrested in 1952.
 However, he was released in 1955 without any charges.
 He was rehabilitated by the Polish government in 1956.

 After the end of Stalinism in Poland, he held various posts, including deputy head of the National Bank of Poland (between 1956 and 1967) and the honorary head of the ZBoWiD (Society of Fighters for Freedom and Democracy, an organisation of Polish war veterans).
 He was also a member of the Polish United Workers' Party and, after Wojciech Jaruzelski's introduction of martial law in Poland, Żymierski also became a member of its Central Committee and of the Front of National Unity.

 He died in Warsaw on 15 October 1989 and was the last person to hold the rank of Marshal of Poland.
 He was buried with full military honors at Powązki Military Cemetery in Warsaw. Żymierski's grave was desecrated twice by unknown perpetrators.